MusicJunkyREZ/liri-node-app/README.md

 ### Overview

 LIRI is a command line node app that takes in parameters and gives you back data.
-This app uses axios to retrieve data from Bands in Town, OMBD and Spotify.
+This app uses axios to retrieve data from Bands in Town, OMDB and Spotify.

 To retrieve a listing of upcoming concerts from a specific band/artist enter: